Murder of Rosemarie Essa

 Rosemarie Essa (née DiPuccio) was an American woman who was murdered by her husband, Yazeed Essa.
-On February 24, 2005, Essa, who was en-route to the movie theater, collapsed behind the wheel, and swerved and bumped into a passing van.
-She later died at the hospital.
-Her family immediately suspected Yazeed, who, following questioning by police, fled to Lebanon, and later Cyprus where he was arrested on October 7, 2006.
-Following a lengthy extradition process, Essa was sent back to the US, and sentenced to life in prison with no chance of parole for 20 years on March 9, 2010.
+On February 24, 2005, Essa, who was en-route to a movie theater, collapsed behind the wheel of her SUV, swerved and bumped into a passing van.
+Despite minimal injuries from the crash, she later died at the hospital.
+Her family immediately suspected Yazeed, who, following questioning by police, fled to Lebanon.
+He was later found in Cyprus where he was arrested on October 7, 2006.
+Following a lengthy extradition process, Essa was sent back to the US, tried and convicted of his wife's murder.
+He was sentenced to life in prison with no chance of parole for 20 years.

 Early life

 Rosemarie DiPuccio was born on October 21, 1966 to Rocco and Gee Gee DiPuccio.
-She became a nurse at the now defunct Mount Sinai Hospital, where she met Yazeed Essa, an ER doctor and businessman, in 1995.
-At the time, he had been seeing Alexandra Herrera, whom he later left for DiPuccio.
+She became a nurse at the now-defunct Mount Sinai Hospital where she met Yazeed Essa, an ER doctor and businessman, in 1995.
+At the time he had been seeing Alexandra Herrera, whom he later left for DiPuccio.
 They were married on September 11, 1999.
-Their son Armand was born a year later, and two years after that, a daughter, Lena.
-Rosemarie was described by her family to be an extremely loving mother, and that the couple seemed to be happy and planning for a third child.
+Their son was born a year later and two years after that, a daughter.
+Rosemarie was described by her family as an extremely loving mother, and that the couple seemed to be happy and planning for a third child.

 Murder

-On February 24, 2005, at around 2 pm, Essa left to go to the movie theater with her sister.
+On February 24, 2005 at around 2 pm, Essa left to go to the movie theater with her sister.
 Shortly before she left, her husband handed her a calcium supplement, which she took.
-While driving to the theater, Essa began to feel sick, and called a friend Eva McGregor, telling her that she suspected her illness was due to the calcium pill.
+While driving to the theater, Essa began to feel sick and called a friend, Eva McGregor, telling her that she suspected her illness was due to the calcium pill.
 Essa then hung up and called her husband, who did not respond.
-She was only driving 10 mph when she collapsed behind the wheel, grazing a SUV before rolling to a stop.
+She was only driving 10 mph when she collapsed behind the wheel, grazed an SUV before rolling to a stop.
 When first responders arrived at the scene, Essa was nearly unconscious and began vomiting in the car before losing consciousness.
-She was rushed to the hospital, where she was pronounced dead at 3:02 PM.
+She was rushed to the hospital, where she was pronounced dead at 3:02 pm.
 Her relatives later recalled that her husband was standing apart, emotionless.
 Later, an email sent by him informing others of his wife's death read simply "Just wanted to let you know that Rosie died yesterday in a minor car accident.
 She will be missed."